null Skip to main content

 Aphidalia

-Aphidalia (Adalia bipunctata) — Targeted Aphid Control with Larvae
+Aphidalia (Adalia bipunctata) — Targeted Aphid Control with Ladybug Larvae

 Aphidalia contains larvae of Adalia bipunctata, the two-spotted ladybird, a specialist predator for fast, targeted suppression of aphids.
 Larvae are the most voracious life stage, consuming aphids entirely and delivering immediate curative action in hotspots.
 After feeding, larvae pupate and develop into adults, which lay eggs for sustained control.
-Aphidalia is chemical-free, IPM-compatible, and safe for use in orchards, greenhouses, nurseries, interiorscapes, outdoor landscapes, fruit trees, ornamentals, citrus, flowers, cannabis, and more.
+Aphidalia is chemical-free and safe for use in any growing environment including greenhouses, nurseries, orchards, flower beds, interiorscapes, outdoor landscapes, indoor plants including houseplants and more.

 Aphidalia Targets